GeorgTollefsen/ProgEksamenProgTest/README.md

 most appropriate for a given Person.

 # Installation:
 To run the program we recommend you to use IntelliJ.
+Once you have loaded the program you can select main from the top and press play.
+You will then get the output in the terminal window below.
 You also need to have JDK installed.
 Feel free to clone the source code.

 # How to use: